norwoodj/jconfigure/README.md

 ```

 ### !Timestamp
-This command takes an optional date/datetime and format and produces a timestamp in the format.
+This tag takes an optional date/datetime and format and produces a timestamp in the format.
 If the format is not supplied, ISO format is used, and if the timestamp is not provided, utcnow
 is used.
+The tag also takes an optional "delta" key that should be a dictionary that
+can be passed as kwargs to the `datetime.timedelta` constructor.
+This diff will be added to the
+time or date provided before the timestamp is produced.

 Usage:
 ```